trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

                                                    absolutely necessary to access HDFS.
                                                    Example: ``/etc/hdfs-site.xml``

+``hive.recursive-directories``                     Enable reading data from subdirectories of table or          ``false``
+                                                   partition locations.
+If disabled, subdirectories are
+                                                   ignored.
+This is equivalent to the
+                                                   ``hive.mapred.supports.subdirectories`` property in Hive.

 ``hive.storage-format``                            The default file format used when creating new tables.       ``ORC``

 ``hive.compression-codec``                         The compression codec to use when writing files.             ``GZIP``